Tenknown/The-Programmer-Guild/README.md

 # The-Programmer-Guild

-All the tutorial code and resources for The Programmer Guild [link](https://www.guilded.gg/r/zzVRzJYzbR?i=AYwk17Rd) to guild, you can only aply right now
+All the tutorial code and resources for The Programmer Guild [link](https://www.guilded.gg/r/zzVRzJYzbR?i=AYwk17Rd) to guild, you can only apply right now